Fonxy666/mohacs-webpage/README.md

 After you created this variables, you are ready to run the application.

 # tests
-To run the teswts with coverage you need to go to the /server/tests folder, and then run the following command: npm run coverage
+To run the tests with coverage you need to go to the /server/tests folder, and then run the following command: npm run coverage

 # server
 After you created the .env, you are able to run "node server.js" in the /server folder.